 When collaborating on your team’s annual goals, it is helpful to think several years out and then work backward.
-Looking ahead 10 years used to be the norm, but with changes in our world coming so fast and furiously, teams often only look out 3 years at a time so they can be more agile with their strategy.
+Team activity future planning using predictions is looking ahead 10 years used to be the norm, but with changes in our world coming so fast and furiously, teams often only look out 3 years at a time so they can be more agile with their strategy.

 So, what about looking 50 years out?
 That may seem ridiculous at first, but I saw Marika McCauley-Sines, Vice President of Global Sustainability at Mars, Inc., take her team through a 2050 visioning exercise and it was quite powerful and mind-jarring.
 The dialogue around our potential world in 2050 was thought-provoking, focusing on critical issues including human rights and farmer’s income.